 No doubt, security and privacy have surfaced as the most common issues which play a critical role in making or breaking businesses.
 Over the past few years, a consistent stream of data breaches has turned out to be a serious threat to organizations.

-Therefore, you must take a proactive approach while offering a secure environment for your business to flourish and grow.
+Therefore, you must take a proactive approach while offering a secure environment and workflow automation software for your business to flourish and grow.
 Through a well-defined security program, you can minimize exposure to security threats.